How does PETRO-CLEAR for hydrocarbons and bioaugmentation differ from natural weathering?

 A more exacting identification of hydrocarbons in soil and NAPLs can be made using fingerprinting methods such a gas chromatograph followed by a flame ionization detector (GC/FID) (Zemo, Bruyaand Graf, 1995).

-Product information about Eco-Impact for hydrocarbons - bioremediation Bacteria
+Product information about PETRO-CLEAR for hydrocarbons - bioremediation Bacteria